MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Utility/Get-Error.md

 The **$Error** automatic variable contains an array of error objects in the current session.
 The array of objects can be piped to `Get-Error` to receive detailed error messages.

-In this example, **$Error** is piped to the 'Get-Error' cmdlet. the result is list of detailed error messages, similar to the result of Example 1.
+In this example, `$Error` is piped to the `Get-Error` cmdlet. the result is list of detailed error messages, similar to the result of Example 1.

 ```powershell